szkiba/kahwah/README.md

  1. Import latest release of Kahwah library from CDN (for example from jsDelivr)

     ```js
-    import { step, it } from "https://cdn.jsdelivr.net/npm/kahwah";
+    import { describe as step, it } from "https://cdn.jsdelivr.net/npm/kahwah";
     ```

     As an alternative, you can import latest development version from GitHub